Preferred Routes are designed to help organize traffic between some of the busiest airports in our airspace, and in the National Airspace System.

 All available preferred routes are displayed for the desired citypair.
 It is up to the pilot to select and file the appropriate route.
 Some citypairs may have only one route, while others may have multiple routes displayed.
 At times, multiple versions of the same route may appear with different restrictions.

 The 'Route' block displays the route that should be filed in a flight plan.
-ATC-assigned Standard Instrument Departures (SIDs) are not included, although SIDs that are to be filed by pilots do appear.
+ATC-assigned Standard Instrument Departures (SIDs) are not always included, although SIDs that are to be filed by pilots do appear.
 SIDs and STARs may appear with a trailing number sign (e.g., "LOGAN1" would appear as "LOGAN#").

 All other columns are filled only when required.
 If a column is blank, it does not apply to or restrict that particular route.